hkleen/KiBot/docs/source/configuration/outputs/KiCostOptions.rst

 -  **output** :index:`: <pair: output - kicost - options; output>` [:ref:`string <string>`] (default: ``'%f-%i%I%v.%x'``) Filename for the output (%i=kicost, %x=xlsx).
 Affected by global options.
 -  ``aggregate`` :index:`: <pair: output - kicost - options; aggregate>`  [:ref:`Aggregate parameters <Aggregate>`] [:ref:`list(dict) <list(dict)>`] (default: ``[]``) Add components from other projects.
 -  ``dnf_filter`` :index:`: <pair: output - kicost - options; dnf_filter>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``'_null'``) Name of the filter to mark components as not fitted.
-   A short-cut to use for simple cases where a variant is an overkill.
+   A short-cut to use for simple cases where a variant is an overkill. |br|
    Don't use the `kicost_variant` when using internal variants/filters.

 -  ``fields`` :index:`: <pair: output - kicost - options; fields>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``[]``) [:ref:`comma separated <comma_sep>`] List of fields to be added to the global data section.